mrdotan/apicv10/instructions/Lab3/index.md

 **APIC Dev Jam Lab 3 - Add OAuth Security to your API**

-In this lab, you will secure the Inventory API to protect the resources exposed by **API Connect**.
-Consumers of your API will be required to obtain and provide a valid OAuth token before they can invoke the Inventory API.
+In this lab, you will secure the HotelReview API to protect the resources exposed by **API Connect**.
+Consumers of your API will be required to obtain and provide a valid OAuth token before they can invoke the HotelReview API.

 In this tutorial, you will explore the following key capabilities: